mintothejoo/react-redux-webpack4-boilerplate/README.md

 * `//2` this is the initial state so when no actions are being called, we set it to these specific attributes

 * `//3` this is the *case* statement to do certain state changing based off of the action type called...
-This is the part where the `Reducer` says:
+This is the part where the `Reducer` says: Okay Action!

-* `Reducer:` Okay Action!
 I got your `action details` I'll change it accordingly!

 In this case our `action details` would be the `action.payload` and `action.status` these are completely up to what the dispatch sends, this will ultimately be what your `states` will be changed to!